ryelkur/CITA200HlocalRY/1---Computing-System-Information.md

 ## Change password

+You need to change your password to something private on the host `trinity`.
 On the `cosmoN` desktop open a terminal and do the following:

 ```
+ssh trinity
 /cita/local/bin/passwd
 # enter old password
 # enter new password and confirm